eclipse-sw360/sw360/README_DOCKER.md

     `sw360.security.jwt.issuers[N].{issuer-uri,jwk-set-uri}` via Spring Boot's
     relaxed environment-variable binding; nothing needs to be templated in `application.yml`.

+    The trusted issuer list is consumed by both `/resource` and `/authorization` Bearer JWT validation paths.

 **Email Configuration**
 * `EMAIL_PROPERTIES_HOST`: SMTP host (empty by default).
 Let it **empty** to